michaelo/sapt/README.md

     * Propose:
         * sapt -h test
         * sapt -h playbook
 * Provide better stats for repeats.
-We currently have min, max and avg time.
-Some weighted avg or something could be useful.
+We currently have min, max and avg/mean time.
+Could median or something mode-like be as useful or more?
+A plot would be nice here.
 * Add argument to abort on first error?
 E.g. if auth fails, there's no need to continue with the regular requests.
 * TBD: Allow support for OS-environment variables.
 Control access by flag?
 * Implement support to do step-by-step tests by e.g. requiring user to press enter between each test